 Pure enjoyment in Monschau restaurants: in the Schnabuleum they cook with mustard

 If you want to taste what you can cook with the mustard varieties from the mustard mill in Monschau, you don't have to go far.
 Right next door, the family runs the Monschau Restaurant Schnabuleum.
 All dishes are prepared there with mustard.
 We don't miss it and taste the "greetings from the kitchen" with salmon mustard foam and seaweed salad.
 This is followed by the mustard cream soup with four types of mustard.
 Then there's mustard roast with vegetables in mustard sauce and Döppekuchen.
 For dessert we get strawberries with date balsamic sauce, mustard seeds and pistachio ice cream.
 After this meal we are convinced that mustard even goes well with desserts.

 Nobody should miss these Monschau restaurants.
 They make a stay in Monschau an experience for connoisseurs.

 Here are our tips on how to enjoy the Eifel can.
 Or take a look at Petar's video and follow us on our visit to Monschau:

 Do you like to travel by motorhome?

 - Near Monschau, for example, is the Perlenau Nature Camp, Perlenau 7, 52156 Monschau.
 But there are other campsites near Monschau.
-There you can after a day trip in a Dutch Oven on the portable grill or maybe on that Campfire to prepare your dinner.
+There you can after a day trip in a Dutch Oven or on the portable grill or maybe on a campfire .
+You can also find Dutch oven accessories here.